-The next time you’re in an unhealthy food rut remember, there are a ton of small food tweaks that make a huge difference.
-And if you’re in a food rut right now and not feeling as healthy as you would like, I want you to do three things:
+The next time you’re in an unhealthy food rut, remember, there are a ton of small food tweaks that can make a huge difference.
+And if you’re in a food rut right now and not feeling as healthy as you’d like, I want you to do three things:

 - Be grateful for farmer’s markets and healthy grocery stores in your city or town.